🔍 Search Results

 By Long-Distance Bus

-Yiwu has two main bus stations.
 Express coaches connect to Hangzhou (every 20 min, 2 hrs), Ningbo (2.5 hrs), Wenzhou (3 hrs), and Shanghai (3.5 hrs).
-Bus terminals are conveniently close to the railway station.
-Useful for shorter regional trips where HSR service is infrequent.
+Terminals are close to the railway station.

 🚕